digital-asset/docs.daml.com/docs/2.7.0/docs/canton/usermanual/upgrading.rst

 An INVALID_WRAPPER_KEY_ID error has been replaced by an INVALID_KMS_KEY_ID error.

 **Adding sequencer connection**
-The configuration of the Sequencer Client has been updated to accommodate multiple sequencers and their endpoints: method `addConnection` has been renamed to `addEndpoints` to better reflect the fact that it modifies an endpoint for the sequencer.
+The configuration of the sequencer client has been updated to accommodate multiple sequencers and their endpoints: method `addConnection` has been renamed to `addEndpoints` to better reflect the fact that it modifies an endpoint for the sequencer.

 Hence, command to add a new sequencer connection to the mediator would be changed to: